hotelcaliforniabm/duxel/README.md

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node.jpg "Düxel Node")

 ### Subfloor
-2 3/4in thick subfloors with each 2 2x4 joists are required for one floor
+2 3/4in thick subfloors with each 2 2x4 joists are required for one floor.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/subfloor/Subfloor.jpg "Düxel Subfloor")

 ## Düxel
-With 8 nodes and 12 4x4x8 lumber pieces one can put together a düxel
+With 8 nodes and 12 4x4x8 lumber pieces one can put together a düxel.

+You will need ratchet straps to get the diagonal cross tention that keeps the structure together.
+We used [these](http://www.cargoequipmentcorp.com/2-Inch-Ratchet-Straps-with-Wire-Hooks-p/57xx84x-12.htm) 14ft ones with a working load limit of 3,333lbs.

+I single düxel requires about 8 straps depeding on how stiff you need the structure to be.
+Larger structures usually can do with less.
+We calculated 1.75 per node to estimate the amount for our structure.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/duxel/Duxel.jpg "Düxel")